Goh Ka Im, Anand Raj, Irene Yong, Foong Pui Chi, Jess Ngo Hui Zhong, Boo Sha-Lyn

 Malaysian income tax is imposed on a territorial, not worldwide, basis.
 The prevailing corporate tax rate is 24% (with effect from YA 2016) but with applicable tax holidays, incentives, exemptions and concessionary or reduced tax rates, effective tax rates can be significantly reduced.
 With the abolition of the imputation system, a single-tier tax system has been in force from YA 2008.

 Withholding tax is applicable in Malaysia if a non-resident payee derives, or is deemed to derive, from Malaysia interest, royalty, rent for use of moveable property, contract payments for projects carried out in Malaysia, technical fees and other similar types of fees.
 The Revenue takes the view that even non-technical service fees would be subject to withholding tax.
-However, if these technical and non-technical services are performed outside Malaysia, payments for them would not be subject to withholding tax.
+Before January 17 2017, if these technical and non-technical services are performed outside Malaysia, payments for them would not be subject to withholding tax.
+However, from January 17 2017, payments for such services performed outside Malaysia would also be subject to withholding tax.
+From January 17 2017, the definition of royalty was also extended and includes, among others, sums paid for the use of, or the right to use, software.
 Under a legal provision that came into force on January 1 2009, withholding tax may be applicable to miscellaneous income under section 4(f) of the ITA, not being gains or profits falling under section 4(a) to (e).

 The introduction of a new section 109H into the ITA with effect from January 1 2013 allows an aggrieved payer, who is of the view that he is not liable to make any withholding tax payments, to appeal to the Special Commissioners of Income Tax within 30 days from the date the supposed withholding tax is due to be made to the Revenue.
 For the purposes of the ITA, a company is tax resident in Malaysia if it is managed and controlled from Malaysia, meaning that a company is deemed to be tax resident in Malaysia if the board of directors holds at least one board meeting a year in Malaysia to discuss the substantive business affairs of the company.